 The Genentech course is just one of the professional driver education programs the SF Bicycle Coalition teaches.
 Through funding from the SFMTA, we teach all new and renewing taxi drivers a course in sharing the streets with bikes.
 This year, we launched a video for Muni operators on safe practices for navigating people on bike.
 And we’re currently working on a video that will be shown to all SF Police Department officers about the rights and responsibilities of people on bike.

 The SF Bicycle Coalition’s expanding professional driver education is part of our Vision Zero work to eliminate all traffic fatalities and serious injuries in San Francisco in the next ten years.
 Of the four people killed on bikes in our city last year, all of the fatal crashes involved large vehicles with professional drivers.
 We hope this work continues to make our streets safer and more comfortable for the huge and growing number of people who bike.
 To support this ongoing work, become a member of the SF Bicycle Coalition and give a donation today.
-If you work for a company that has a large vehicle fleet and would like us to teach a class, please email email@example.com.
+If you work for a company that has a large vehicle fleet and would like us to teach a class, please fill out this form.